ScooLida/pseudogymnoascus_des/README.md

 3. `scr/scr_03_cov_table_xls.sh` converts those long-format tables into wide TSV matrices named `*_wide.tsv`.
 Despite the historical `xls` name, no XLS files are produced.

-The independent `scr/scr_98_st_coverage.sh` script summarizes read count, coverage, and mean depth for read-group samples in the BAM file configured by `INPUT_BAM`.
-Its output is `merg_st.txt`.

-## Configuration

-The main input and output paths, target genes, and filtering thresholds are declared near the beginning of each script.
-Adjust them before running the workflow if the project directory layout differs.

-The scripts use `samtools`, `awk`, and standard Unix tools.
-BAM files must be indexed or indexable by `samtools index`.

-## Notes

-`scr/scr_99_notes.sh` contains shell notes and examples.
-It is not part of the coverage workflow.